-All CLS participants will take intensive language courses for 20 hours each week.
-These courses will develop your reading, listening, speaking, and writing skills – and provide you with opportunities to practice them in appropriate contexts.
+Program sites subject to a quarantine will begin with virtual instruction on a modified schedule.
+Once classes transition to in-person classes, all CLS participants will take intensive language classes for 20 hours each week.
+The curriculum will develop your reading, listening, speaking, and writing skills – and provide you with opportunities to practice them in appropriate contexts.
 You are expected to participate actively in your learning process and take advantage of opportunities to speak and ask questions during class.
 You will also be expected to study outside of class and complete all class assignments, which may include up to three hours of homework each day.

 As the CLS Program selects participants from diverse fields of study and levels of higher education, participants inevitably have a range of diverse language learning backgrounds.
-Please be respectful of your peers’ interests and learning styles and understand that the class may spend time on general vocabulary or grammar concepts you have already learned.
-The goal of the CLS Program is to help you master the language so that you can effectively communicate with people of other cultures.
+Please be respectful of your peers’ interests and learning styles and understand that the class may spend time on general vocabulary or grammar concepts you have already learned, particularly in the first weeks of the program.
+The goal of the CLS Program is to help you master the language so that you can effectively communicate with people of other cultures .
 Throughout the summer there may be a variety of situations that are not directly tailored to your own personal language learning interests, but we encourage you to keep an open mind toward new language learning opportunities.

-Within the first few days in your host country, you will take a language test to determine class placement.
-Note that the test is for placement purposes only, and there is no placement outcome that will adversely affect your participation in the program (e.g., testing at the intermediate level despite applying for CLS at the advanced level).
+Prior to the start of classes, your instructors will conduct testing to determine class placement.
+Note that the assessment process is for placement purposes only, and there is no placement outcome that will adversely affect your participation in the program (e.g., testing at the intermediate level despite applying for CLS at the advanced level).
 Due to the widely varying language programs in the United States, you may be placed at a different level than you anticipate, or your perception of your level may differ from the one the placement test shows.
 Most times, the placement from testing is accurate; however, if you find yourself over- or underwhelmed in your classes after the first week, you may speak to your Resident Director and the institute staff about changing your class placement.
 We will do our best to ensure that all participants are placed in the most appropriate classes.

 Academic and Classroom Expectations